Željko Petrović: Sevilla

 Petrović joined Sevilla in November 1991, with his transfer from HAŠK Građanski costing the Spanish team 500,000 DM.
 HAŠK Građanski had agreed on Petrović's transfer as part of a package with Davor Šuker, who joined Sevilla simultaneously.
 At the time, La Liga teams could field only up to four foreigners on the pitch, and Sevilla already had two foreign starters in Iván Zamorano and Pablo Bengoechea.
 With the addition of Šuker, Petrović was meant to be Sevilla's fourth foreign starter, although he initially enjoyed little playing time.
 Gradually, manager Víctor Espárrago began bringing him off the bench, and in a breakthrough performance, Petrović made an assist in Sevilla's 1–0 win against Real Murcia in the 1992 Copa del Rey Round of 16.
 On 22 March 1992, Petrović scored his only goal in a league match with Real Burgos, with Sevilla winning 3–2.
 However, after the departure of Espárrago, a markedly dry spell followed, especially when Sevilla signed Diego Maradona in the summer of 1992.
-Therefore, he was quick to sign for Dutch club FC Den Bosch that summer.
+Therefore, he was quick to sign for Dutch club Den Bosch that summer.

 Den Bosch and Waalwijk

-Petrović joined FC Den Bosch in 1992 while his father was living in nearby Heusden as a guest worker.
+Petrović joined Den Bosch in 1992 while his father was living in nearby Heusden as a guest worker.
 This circumstance seemed to be a deciding factor in his move to Den Bosch, as it was widely regarded that he could have easily played for a more competitive team.
 Den Bosch director Chris van der Laar commented that Petrović was "too good for Den Bosch".
 In spite of Petrović's good reception, Den Bosch struggled in the 1992–93 season and ended up relegated back to the second tier at the end of the season.
 After a 5–0 loss against Feyenoord in May 1993, Den Bosch manager Hans van der Pluijm noted that "[Petrović] is playing three classes better than the rest of the team."
 He was eager to join RKC Waalwijk in 1994.
 It was at this club which he excelled as an attacking right-back, and he scored 13 goals in total of 2 seasons before joining Dutch giants PSV Eindhoven in 1996.